Skip to main content

 We’ll be working behind the scenes to make the changeover as smooth and seamless as possible.
 Any agreements you have with us will still be Virgin Money branded and our contact details will stay the same.

 We’d be grateful if you, and anyone else with an interest in the transfer, could take a few minutes to read our questions and answers below.
-They include some important information to help you understand what the transfer means for you and how to object if you want to.
+They include some important information to help you understand what the transfer means for you.

 Your third party questions answered